i05nagai/memorandum/language/english.md

 * easy-peasy
 * "aha" mooment
 * parole violater
+* parole
+    * n, v
+    * parole officer
+    * the temporary or permanent release of a prisoner before the expiry of a sentence, on the promise of good behaviour.
 * call someone's bluff
     * call someone's bluff, to expose a person's deception; challenge someone to carry out a threat:
 * no-scope